-In a recent update on its upgrade plans, the NBN announced in October 2022 that a further 1.5 million homes and businesses would have their technology upgraded from FTTN to the much faster FTTP, a change made possible by a AU$2.4 billion investment from the Federal Government.
+In an update published in October 2022, the NBN announced that a further 1.5 million homes and businesses would have their technology upgraded from fibre-to-the-node (FTTN) to the much faster FTTP, a change made possible by a AU$2.4 billion investment from the Federal Government.

-NBN Co had previously earmarked 2 million premises around the country to also receive an NBN upgrade from FTTN to FTTP, previously suggesting that: “By the end of 2023, up to 8 million premises in total will be eligible to access NBN Home Ultrafast, offering wholesale download speeds of 500Mbps to close to 1Gbps.”
+NBN Co had previously earmarked 2 million premises around the country to also receive an NBN upgrade from FTTN to FTTP, commenting at the time that: “By the end of 2023, up to 8 million premises in total will be eligible to access NBN Home Ultrafast, offering wholesale download speeds of 500Mbps to close to 1Gbps.”

 So, what does this mean for you?
 Well, if you’re currently on an FTTN or fibre-to-the-curb (FTTC) NBN connection type then you might be eligible for an upgrade.
 If you’re not sure, you can either check the details of your NBN plan or head to the NBN Co website and enter your address.

 And if you are, you could be 12 to 18 months away from incredibly fast download speeds.

 How to upgrade your NBN for free

-If you’ve performed a check to find out which NBN connection type you have (both FTTN and FTTC connections are eligible), and the NBN have announced that you’re in an area that is due for the FTTP upgrade, then there are a few things you need to do as a customer in order to be upgraded.
+If you’ve performed a check to find out which NBN connection type you have (both FTTN and FTTC connections are eligible), and the NBN has announced that you’re in an area that is due for the FTTP upgrade, then there are a few things you need to do as a customer in order to be upgraded.

 Check out our complete guide to NBN speeds for more information.

 Based on the NBN’s wording, your premises will only receive an FTTP upgrade if you order a new NBN plan through a participating NBN provider.
 A full list of such providers can be found on the NBN website.